Let’s be real here: establishing breastfeeding can be a challenge, whatever your breasts are like.

-If you’ve always had big boobs, this might be new, but there are lots of options out there that are really supportive (and thankfully, some of them are even cute).
+If you’ve always had big boobs, this might be new, but there’s lots of options out there that are really supportive (and thankfully, some of them are even cute).

-Tip 4: Extra muslin cloths for boob support
+3. Stock up on muslin cloths for boob support

 Most mamas need more muslins than they think they will.

 Mamas with larger boobs might find getting extra cloths especially useful.

 Putting a rolled-up muslin under your boob can be an easy and effective source of that little extra support you need.